-Ariana Grande's Tweets About A Homophobic Protestor At Her Show Slam Hate
+Ariana Grande's Response To A Homophobic Protestor At Her Show Is Amazing

 Ariana Grande has no time for homophobia.
 The "Thank U, Next" singer is currently on her Sweetener/Thank U Next tour, and at a recent stop, there was a homophobic protestor camped outside the arena trying to preach their agenda to the crowd exiting and entering the venue.
 The man had a microphone, speaker, and an anti-pride sign and was clearly trying to stir up some controversy, but Ariana Grande's tweets about a homophobic protestor at her show make clear her feelings on the guy's presence and message.

 The protestor showed up at Grande's concert on Saturday, June 8.
 A fan tweeted a video of the protestor in an exchange with concertgoers the same night, saying, "f*ck these dudes outside the Ariana Grande concert spreading homophobia and being f*cking stupid and it took EVERYTHING in me not to kick him in the balls with me heels on."

 Grande took to Twitter to respond to the tweet on Sunday, June 9, in a series of tweets.

 "Man... saddened but not surprised by this one bit," Grande said in her first tweet.
 "I’m so sorry any of my fans had to encounter this.
 We will do our best to ensure this doesn’t happen again.
 Proud of u all for not fighting / engaging violently.
 Never worth it.
 Wishing him peace & a healed heart cause girl yikes."

 In the video, the protestor and the Grande fans debate over religion, because, of course, that's what this guy was talking about.

 Grande sent more support to her LGBTQ+ fans in two more tweets, trying to ensure them that they have support from her.

 "He is highly outnumbered.
 You are all so celebrated and loved and safe," she said in a follow-up tweet.